Last Updated 4/10/2019 at 11:15 a.m.

 Ultimately, the most important weapon in the City’s arsenal is its personnel.
 Field and office staff routinely work long hours during major snow events, putting other tasks on hold until the roads are clear.

 “We’ve got construction inspectors and right-of-way agents plowing the same routes and working the same hours,” McIntyre says.
-“Our people realize this is a crucial task and step up to help their fellow Kansas Citians.
+“Our dedicated staff knows this is a crucial task and they consistently step up to help their fellow Kansas Citians.
 We can’t ask anything more than that, and we couldn’t keep things clear without their contribution.”